 The XA50 comes with a hefty price tag attached to it, accordingly.

-On the other hand, they are able to offer quite a lot of value in return for the assistance they are given.
+On the other hand, they can offer a lot of value in return for their assistance.

 Furthermore, this is only the tip of the proverbial iceberg.
-You have the ability to seize
+You can seize.

 The 15x optical zoom enables the user to shoot films of professional quality in a diverse range of environments.
-In addition, there is support for functioning in the infrared mode, and there is a pair of XRL inputs that are outfitted with linear PCM 4-channel audio capabilities.
+In addition, there is support for functioning in the infrared mode, and a pair of XRL inputs are outfitted with linear PCM 4-channel audio capabilities.

-This makes it feasible for these camcorders to place a large focus on the creation of mobile videos, which is made especially achievable by the availability of 24-bit audio recording capabilities within the device.
+This makes it feasible for these camcorders to focus on creating mobile videos, which is incredibly achievable by the availability of 24-bit audio recording capabilities within the device.

-The fact that Canon provides a rather large range of extra accessories that can be utilized in conjunction with these items and that can be purchased separately is unquestionably a positive aspect of the company’s offerings.
-As a result, practically everyone who has an interest in recording 4K films of professional quality ought to give them some serious consideration since they are worthy of such attention.
+The fact that Canon provides a relatively extensive range of extra accessories that can be utilized with these items and purchased separately is unquestionably a positive aspect of the company’s offerings.
+As a result, practically everyone interested in recording 4K films of professional quality ought to seriously consider them since they are worthy of such attention.